 Key Insights

-• On-demand classes are those that consist of pre-loaded material such as pre-recorded videos.
-These courses are free or highly affordable and are almost entirely self-paced, making them an appealing option.
-The main drawback is lack of access to an instructor, which can hinder your progress any time a question arises.
+- On-demand classes are those that consist of pre-loaded material such as pre-recorded videos.
+These courses are free or highly affordable and are entirely self-paced, making them an appealing option.
+The main drawback is the lack of access to an instructor, which can hinder your progress whenever a question arises.

-• In-person classes have the advantage of providing professional networking including the instructor and your classmates.
-You can work on hands-on activities in person, have your questions answered instantly, collaborate with others, and network locally in the process.
+- In-person classes have the advantage of providing professional networking opportunities, including with the instructor and your classmates.
+You can work on hands-on activities in-person, have your questions answered instantly, collaborate with others, and network locally.

-• Live online classes offer many of the same benefits as in-person classes, such as real-time feedback and the ability to collaborate with others.
+- Live online classes offer many of the same benefits as in-person classes such as real-time feedback and the ability to collaborate with others.
 You also get to skip the commute to a physical location.
-You also have far more class options with live online classes thanks to the ability to take classes from schools around the world.
+You have far more class options with live online classes because you can take classes from schools around the world.

-• You can receive comprehensive Python for finance training through an in-person or live online course with Noble Desktop.
+- You can receive comprehensive Python for Finance training through in-person or live online courses with Noble Desktop.